 How to keep your camping gear clean and sanitized:

 1. Audit, Clean, & Pack

-A crucial part of preparation before a camping trip is to inspect and audit your gear.
+A crucial part of preparation before a camping trip is to inspect and audit all your various camping gear.
 Doing so can help you determine if any items are missing, damaged or worn to the point where they could cause problems.

 As you go through and inspect all your camping gear, be sure to clean them one by one.
 Pay special attention to your tent and camping chairs, but make sure to also wipe down devices, such as your headlamp, lantern, and cooking supplies.